 After six years, 41 of the cases in the MDL reached an impasse in settlement talks.
 To move the lawsuits along, the MDL judge and the parties chose six of the lawsuits to take to a bellwether trial.

 The trial would not discuss whether the defendants were liable – only the amount of compensation the plaintiffs deserved, were the defendants later found liable.4 The verdicts of these bellwether trials could be used – but did not have to be used – by the other plaintiffs in the MDL as a guideline for how much their own case was worth.

 After the bellwether trials, many of the cases settled quickly.

 Bellwether trials are important aspects of multidistrict litigation because they synthesize lots of lawsuits into only a few representative trials.
-Therefore, bellwether cases carry numerous benefits:
+Therefore, the bellwether process carries numerous benefits:

 - They speed up the multidistrict litigation process by establishing guidelines for how much compensation representative plaintiffs have recovered, setting precedent for similar cases in the MDL to use during settlement negotiations,

-- They reduce the aggregate costs of legal fees for all plaintiffs by making settlement easier,
+- They reduce the aggregate costs of legal fees for the individual plaintiffs by making settlement easier,

 - They reduce the defendants’ legal fees by adding certainty to the settlement process,